jQuery API

 <style>

-div { width:60px; height:60px; margin:5px; float:left;
+div {

-border:3px white solid; }
+border: 3px white solid;

 </style>

-<script src="http://code.jquery.com/jquery-latest.js"></script>
+<script src="https://code.jquery.com/jquery-3.7.0.js"></script>

 </head>